tarunj096/MOOC.fi-Helsinki/README.md

 # MOOC.fi-Helsinki
-Assignments/Projects of MOOC Course on Java by University Of Helsinski.
+Completed Assignments/Projects on - MOOC Course on Java by University Of Helsinski.